 Where can she go to connect with such like-minded individuals?

-A man has a rubber-duck obsession, so he joins a duck membership site to find the best duck deals.
-But he has no one to share his quacky obsession with.
+A man has a rubber-ducky obsession, so he joins a duck membership site to find the best duck deals.
+But he has no one with which to share his quacky kick.

 What is a Facebook group, and what makes it unique from other forms of social media?

-A Facebook group is exclusive.
-It is by invite or request only and is limited to five thousand members.
+A Facebook group is exclusive, that is to say, membership is by invite or request only.

 A community is created.